 Paul J. Frick, Ph.D. is the Roy Crumpler Memorial Chair and Director of Clinical Training in the Department of Psychology at Louisiana State University.
 Dr. Frick received his Ph.D. in Clinical Psychology from the University of Georgia in 1990.
 He was on the faculty at the University Alabama from 1990 to 1999.
 From 1999 until 2015, he was on the faculty at the University of New Orleans, where he was chair of the Department of Psychology from 2007 to 2015.
 He was Professorial Fellow at the Institute for Learning Sciences and Teacher Education at Australian Catholic University from 2013 to 2020 and was a Visiting Professor at the University of Florence from 3/15/2022 to 5/15/2022.
 He is a Licensed Psychologist in the State of Louisiana and a Board Certified Specialist in Clinical Child and Adolescent Psychology by the American Board of Professional Psychology.

 A continuing line of research focuses on understanding the different pathways through which youth develop severe antisocial behavior and aggression and the implications of this research for assessment, treatment, and public policy.
-His work has been funded by the National Institute of Mental Health, Office of Juvenile Justice and Delinquency Prevention, National Institute of Justice, National Health Medical Research Council of the Australian Government, the John T. and Catherine D. MacArthur Foundation, and the W.T.
+A particular focus of his research has been on the role of callous and unemotional traits in designating an etiologically distinct and clinically important subgroup of children with severe behavior problems.
+This work helped influenced how mental health diagnoses are made worldwide for children with behavior problems with the introduction of the specifier "with Limited Prosocial Emotions" for Conduct DIsorder in the DSM-5 published by the American Psychiatric Association in 2013 and ICD-11 by the World Health Organization in 2018, His work has been funded by the National Institute of Mental Health, Office of Juvenile Justice and Delinquency Prevention, National Institute of Justice, National Health Medical Research Council of the Australian Government, the John T. and Catherine D. MacArthur Foundation, and the W.T.
 Grant Foundation.
 In 2004, Dr. Frick was awarded an Honorary Doctorate from Orebro University in Orebro, Sweden in recognition of his research contributions in psychology.
-In 2008, he received the MacArthur Foundation’s Champion for Change in Juvenile Justice Award for the state of Louisiana.
+In 2008, he received the MacArthur Foundation’s Champion for Change in Juvenile Justice Award for the state of Louisiana for his work in promoting juvenile justice reform in the state.
 In 2015, Dr. Frick was awarded the Robert D. Hare Lifetime Achievement Award from the Society for the Scientific Study of Psychopathy.
 In 2020, he received the award for Contributions in Psychological Science from the Louisiana Psychological Association.
 In 2021, he was awarded the Bob Smith, Excellence in Psychological Assessment Award from the Society for Clinical Child and Adolescent Psychology (SCCAP), Division 53 of the American Psychological Association.
-Dr. Frick has been the President of the Society for the Scientific Study of Psychopathy (2009-2011) and the editor of the Journal of Clinical Child and Adolescent Psychology (2007-2011), the official journal of Division 53 of the American Psychological Association which is the Society of Clinical Child and Adolescent Psychology.
+Dr. Frick has been the President of the Society for the Scientific Study of Psychopathy (2009-2011) and the editor of the Journal of Clinical Child and Adolescent Psychology (2007-2011) and the editor of Research on Child and Adolescent Psychopathology ( 2018-2022).
 Dr. Frick also was a member of the American Psychiatric Association’s DSM-V Workgroup for ADHD and the Disruptive Behavior Disorders (2007-2012) and was the Section Editor for the DSM-V Text Revision for the section on Disruptive, Impulse-Control, and Conduct Disorders (2019-2021).
-He is currently the editor of Research on Child and Adolescent Psychopathology, which is the official journal of the International Society for Research on Child and Adolescent Psychopathology.
 Contact: firstname.lastname@example.org VITA

 Emily C. Kemp graduated Summa Cum Laude and with Departmental Honors from the University of Texas at Austin with a B.S. in psychology and minor in sociology.
 As an undergraduate, Emily worked as a research assistant in Dr. Jennifer Beer’s Self-Regulation Lab, Dr. Robert Josephs’ Clinical Neuroendocrinology Lab, and Dr. Kim Fromme’s SAHARA Lab.
 Emily completed her honors thesis examining the relationship between psychopathy and physiological stress reactivity in subjective stress appraisal with Dr. Josephs.
 After graduating in December of 2014, she worked as a psychometrist for Austin Neuropsychology Clinic, followed by a clinical research assistant position at Yale University’s Alzheimer’s Disease Research Unit, led by Dr. Christopher van Dyck.
 At Yale, Emily coordinated observational, prevention, and treatment studies for Alzheimer’s type and other dementias while also volunteering as a research assistant in Dr. Arielle Baskin-Sommers’ Mechanisms of Disinhibition Lab.
 Emily joined Dr. Paul Frick’s Developmental Psychopathology Lab in 2018.
 Her research interests include the developmental and neuropsychological underpinnings of conduct disorder, psychopathy, and antisocial behavior more generally.
 Contact: email@example.com